 Tempus complies with all applicable state and federal laws in addressing requests for access to Personal Information in our possession related to minors under the age of 18.

-If you are a resident of California, you may be entitled to the privacy rights described below under the California Consumer Privacy Act (“CCPA”) and other applicable laws.
-Please note that certain categories of Personal Information, such as PHI, are not covered by these CCPA privacy rights, but may be protected by HIPAA and other laws that provide similar protections.
+Depending on your state of residence, you may be entitled to additional privacy rights regarding your Personal Information.
+For example, if you are a resident of California, you may be entitled to the privacy rights described below under the California Consumer Privacy Act (“CCPA”) and other applicable laws.
+Please note that certain categories of Personal Information, such as PHI, are not covered by state law privacy rights, but may be protected by HIPAA and other laws that provide similar protections.

 The Right to Know.
 You have the right to request: